yyhhoi/neuro-evolutioner/README.md

 python simple_association.py
 ```

-Additional synaptic rules such as heterosynaptic consolidation and homeostatic regulation ([Zenke et al. 2014](https://www.nature.com/articles/ncomms7922)) are implemented but disabled in this example.
+Additional synaptic rules such as heterosynaptic consolidation and homeostatic regulation (reproduced from [Zenke et al. 2014](https://www.nature.com/articles/ncomms7922)) are implemented but disabled in this example.
 They can be found at [neuroevolutioner/SynapticDynamics.py][Syn_dynamics_code]

 ![simple_asso_fig]